oshadabasnayake/Online-Calculator/README.md

 The repository about basic calculator which can do basic calculations online using web technologies.Used html css javascript only.
 Basic calculator with simple calculations with superfast and efficient.
-Easily recognizable User Interface and Gradient colors make it awesome.Usable for any age group without special knowledge.
+Easily recognizable User Interface and Gradient colors make it awesome.Usable for any age group without special knowledge.Simple.

 ## Automation
 ## integration